Wisconsin solar rebates and incentives: 2026 guide

 Each month, your status resets.
 So, for example, if in the 14th month, you've imported more energy than you've exported over the last 12 months, you're not a Net Seller.
 This means that if you have any excess credits during that month, they're rolled over at the retail rate.
 Overall, this policy means that if you're a Madison Gas and Electric customer, you shouldn't oversize your solar panel system unless you install a battery.

-Wisconsin doesn't offer any state-specific battery incentives, but all batteries above 3 kWh are eligible for the 30% federal tax credit.
+Wisconsin doesn't offer any state-specific battery incentives.
 Batteries are great for increasing your energy independence and providing protection from blackouts in Wisconsin.

 Since Wisconsin's net metering policies aren't the strongest, batteries can also help you get the most out of your solar panels.
 You can use them to store excess solar energy for us later on, instead of sending it to the grid.
 This can help you avoid receiving bill credits below the retail rate.